 Edward Barrington Stott

-Attributing his life-long fascination with the Cosmos to an early avidity for science fiction, Barry Stott founded the Rocket Society at St. Paul's School in New Hampshire before going on to Yale, then doing his Masters in Communications at Colorado University in Boulder.
+Attributing his life-long fascination with the Cosmos to an early avidity for science fiction, Barry Stott founded the Rocket Society at St. Paul's School in New Hampshire before going on to Yale, then doing his Masters in Communications at the University of Colorado in Boulder.
 Soloing at 16, Barry has been a pilot for more than fifty years, and in addition to owning several aircraft charter firms, he has founded a variety of small high-tech companies including Trash Engineering and Stellar Door.
-Barry has been a Life Member of the Mars Society for the past eight years and, through his family foundation, has been a significant financial contributor to a variety of Mars Society programs.
+Barry is a Life Member of the Mars Society and, through his family foundation, has been a significant financial contributor to a variety of Mars Society programs.

 Chris Vancil has been president of the Puget Sound Chapter of the Mars Society for the past ten years and is also a founding member of the Mars Society.
 In addition he has been a strong advocate for the robotic and human exploration of the planet Mars from the days of NASA's Viking landers in the mid-1970s.